aery32/aery32-refguide/source/module_functions.rst

 .. image:: ../images/avr32_flash_structure.png
     :width: 8 cm
-    :align: right
     :target: _images/avr32_flash_structure.png
     :alt: AVR32 UC3A1/0 Flash Structure

-Flash Controller provides low-level access to the chip's internal flash memory, whose structure has been sketched in the right hand side figure.
-The init function will set the flash wait state and sense amplifier state.
+Flash Controller provides low-level access to the chip's internal flash memory, whose structure has been sketched in the figure above.
+The init function of the Flash Controller sets the flash wait state and the state of the sense amplifiers.

 .. code-block:: c++